zeux/calm/README.md

 | Mixtral 8x7B (16384), gf4 | 137 tok/s (879 GB/s) | 105 tok/s (781 GB/s) |
 | Yi 34B (4096), gf4 | 52 tok/s (884 GB/s) | 47 tok/s (851 GB/s) |

-Currently prompts are processed serially, one token at a time; in the future, prompt processing will need to be parallelized to avoid the bandwidth bottleneck.

-With smaller weights on small models, getting closer to bandwidth limit becomes more difficult.
-Future optimizations may increase the gap here for small models, although smaller weights are most valuable to be able to infer larger models.

 RTX 4090 has a peak bandwidth of ~1008 GB/s, however it's unclear if a peak higher than ~950 GB/s is attainable in practice[^3].

 `calm` can run on A100/H100 accelerators (but is mostly tuned for H100 `fp8` weights).
 When using Mixtral 8x7B (fp8) on 1xH100 SXM, it runs at ~200 tok/s (2550 GB/s) for 256-token outputs.

-## Model files

-calm uses [🤗 Safetensors](https://huggingface.co/docs/safetensors/index) to store model files.
-Note that the models require conversion (see below), because calm stores model hyperparameters in .safetensors metadata and may expect a particular set of tensor names or weight order within tensors that is not always compatible with the source.
-Tokenizer data is stored as tensors inside the model file as well.

 [^1]: CUDA runtime and compiler is used for GPU acceleration, but no CUDA or C libraries are used.
 Python conversion scripts use safetensors and torch, see `tools/requirements.txt`.
 [^2]: Linux is the main supported OS at the moment; calm also works on macOS (on CPU) and has experimental Metal support.